redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/default-notebook-pvc-size/README.md

   - ../../components/default-notebook-pvc-size
 ```

-You can customize the pvc size by updating the [patch-rhoai-dashboard.yaml](./patch-rhoai-dashboard.yaml) file.
+You can customize the PVC size by updating the [patch-rhoai-dashboard.yaml](./patch-rhoai-dashboard.yaml) file.